 While teaching experience is not a requirement for some schools in Korea, most look very favorably on applicants who have some experience with teaching or with kids in general.

 If you do not have ESL teaching experience, it is a very good idea to get yourself TEFL certified.
-For more information on discounted TEFL courses, visit TEFL Source.
+For more information on discounted TEFL courses, visit our TEFL page.